nishasridhar98/image_management/README.md

-RENAMING FOLDER APPLICATION & IMAGE Folder APPLICATION.
+RENAMING FIlE APPLICATION & IMAGE Folder APPLICATION.

-Rename Folder application is built using Tkinter.
+Rename File application is built using Tkinter.
 This applications lets the user to rename all the images in a folder.

 Image Manipulation application is built using Pillow.
 This application lets the user perform the following:
-•	Rotate a set of images
-•	Convert them into black and white images
+	Rotate a set of images, Convert them into black and white images,Blur those images,	Change the size of the images and Save them to a destination folder.
-•	Blur those images
-•	Change the size of the images
-•	Save all the images to a destination folder

 IMPORTANT FILES
  The requirements.txt file contains the software needed to be installed inorder to run the program.